datalad-handbook/book/docs/basics/101-136-history.rst

 To get a glimpse into how to work with the history of a dataset, today's lecture has an external Git-expert as a guest lecturer.
-"I don't have enough time to go through all the details in only one lecture.
+"I do not have enough time to go through all the details in only one lecture.
 But I'll give you the basics, and an idea of what is possible.
 Always remember: Just google what you need.
 You will find thousands of helpful tutorials or questions on `Stackoverflow <https.stackoverflow.com>`_ right away.